-As a foreign national, if you want to work in Canada, then you will require proper authorization from the government body called Immigration, Refugees and Citizenship Canada (IRCC).
+As a foreign national, if you want to work in Canada, you will require proper authorization from the government body called Immigration, Refugees and Citizenship Canada (IRCC).
 This authorization comes in the form of a temporary work permit for a temporary foreign worker.

 There are 10 provinces and 3 territories in Canada:

 Certain requirements must be met such as having a prearranged employment offer from a designated employer.
 The employer must also apply for a positive Labour Market Impact Assessment (LMIA) from the Employment and Social Development Canada (ESDC).

 The ESDC determines from the LMIA if there is an actual need to hire a foreign worker, which is called a positive LMIA.

 Several permits authorize work for certain occupations such as live in-caregivers, business owners or agricultural workers.

 Temporary work permits are issued for a certain period of time.
 A temporary work permit also sets conditions for specific employers, location of the job, etc.

 To apply for a temporary work permit, you must have a valid job offer from a designated employer and a positive LMIA.
 If you want to work in Quebec, then you must attain additional approval from the Quebec government.

 There are also open work permits where you can work for any employer anywhere across Canada with a few exceptions of types of employers that don’t require a LMIA.